VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/README.md

 Here's a video of initial homing sequence with the probe docked and not attached to the toolhead : https://youtu.be/5mihNdWIw-k

-For the dock arm, dock, probe drop-in replacement and probe you will find here, you'll need :
+For the dock arm, dock, probe drop-in attachment and probe you will find here, you'll need :
 * 1x Omron D2F-5 microswitch (recommended)
 * 8x 6x3mm magnets
 * 2x M2x12mm screws (magnetic)